Bama2262/News-App-Project/README.md

 # News-App-Project
-This repository is a web-based news application development project using HTML, CSS, and JavaScript.
+News App Project is a web-based news application development project using HTML, CSS, and JavaScript.